 Buprenorphine vs. Methadone

-While buprenorphine interacts with some opioid receptors in the brain, it blocks others.
-This has the added benefit of preventing other, more dangerous opioids from reacting with receptors if taken while buprenorphine is active.
+For many decades, the primary opioid replacement drug was methadone.
+However, studies suggest that buprenorphine is similarly effective to methadone for opioid addiction treatment.
+Although buprenorphine interacts with some opioid receptors in the brain, it blocks others.
+This prevents other, more dangerous opioids from reacting with receptors if they’re taken while buprenorphine is active.

-Buprenorphine shares similar adverse side effects as other types of opioids.
+Buprenorphine side effects are similar to those of other opioids.
 Commonly reported side effects include:

 - Drowsiness or insomnia